The Connemara Loop

 Kylemore Abbey & Victorian Walled Garden

-Perched in the Connemara mountains, Kylemore Abbey, a striking neo-Gothic Castle built by Mitchell Henry in 1868, boasts a large restaurant and café serving hot dishes and drinks daily, accessible without a museum and gardens ticket. -
+This striking neo-Gothic castle, built by Mitchell Henry in 1868, offers a large café and restaurant serving hot meals and drinks daily — accessible even without a gardens ticket. -

 Kings Shop & Coffee Bar